 The Company, on behalf of this Plan, shall have a first priority right to recover from and a lien against any payment, whether designated as a payment for medical benefits or any other type of damages, from the proceeds of any recovery, including but not limited to any settlement, award or judgment which results from a claim or lawsuit by or on behalf of a covered person who received benefits under this Plan (even if such covered person is not made whole).
-The Plan is not required to contribute to any expenses or fees (including attorney's fees or costs) incurred in obtaining the funds.
-The Plan's recovery will not be limited or reduced by doctrines (equitable or other) including but not limited to, the make-whole doctrine, contributory or comparative negligence, the common fund doctrine.
+The plan is not required to contribute to any expenses or fees (including attorney's fees or costs) incurred in obtaining the funds.
+The plan's recovery will not be limited or reduced by doctrines (equitable or other) including but not limited to, the make-whole doctrine, contributory or comparative negligence, or the common fund doctrine.
+The plan's right to full recovery is not reduced if settlement funds or other payments to you are spent or no longer in an individual's possession or control.
 Notice of the Plan's claim shall be sufficient to establish this Plan's lien against the third party or insurance carrier.
 The Company shall be entitled to deduct the amount of the lien from any future claims payable to or on behalf of the covered person or payee if the covered person or payee fails to promptly notify the Plan Administrator of a payment received from a third party or insurance carrier that is subject to this Plan's subrogation and reimbursement rights.